Calibrate Your Agile Approach: Bill of Rights

 You have the right

-• To know what is needed, with clear declarations of priority.
+• To know what is necessary, with clear declarations of priority.

 • To produce quality work at all times.